fabacab/awesome-cybersecurity-blueteam/README.md

 - [Vault](https://www.vaultproject.io/) - Tool for securely accessing secrets such as API keys, passwords, or certificates through a unified interface.
 - [git-crypt](https://www.agwa.name/projects/git-crypt/) - Transparent file encryption in git; files which you choose to protect are encrypted when committed, and decrypted when checked out.
 - [helm-secrets](https://github.com/jkroepke/helm-secrets) - Helm plugin that helps manage secrets with Git workflow and stores them anywhere, backed by SOPS.
+- [terrascan](https://runterrascan.io/) - Static code analyzer for Infrastructure as Code tools that helps detect compliance and security violations to mitigate risk before provisioning cloud native resources.
+- [tfsec](https://aquasecurity.github.io/tfsec/) - Static analysis security scanner for your Terraform code designed to run locally and in CI pipelines.

 ### Application or Binary Hardening